 Q: What are metaclasses in Python?

-Q: How to create a class without a class statement?
+- Bonus: How can you create a class without using the class statement?

 Q: How to check that one tuple contains all elements of another tuple?